cminers/braiins-os/docs/index.md

 ## Setting miner password via SSH

-You can set the miners password via SSH from a remote host by running the below command and replacing *[newpassword]* with your own password.
+You can set the miner's password via SSH from a remote host by running the below command and replacing *[newpassword]* with your own password.

 *Note: bOS does **not** keep a history of the commands executed.*